23 Health Insurance Terms You Should Know

 The Affordable Care Act requires certain health plans for individuals and small groups to offer a comprehensive package of items and services.
 These essential health benefits include pediatric care, hospitalization, maternity and newborn care, and care for mental health and substance use disorders.
-This provision of the Affordable Care Act takes effect in 2014.
+This provision of the Affordable Care Act went into effect in 2014.

 Group or individual health plans that were purchased on or before March 23, 2010.
 These plans are exempt from many of the provisions of the Affordable Care Act.

-Healthcare plans in the insurance marketplace are divided into four categories: Bronze, Silver, Gold or Platinum.
+Health care plans in the insurance marketplace are divided into four categories: Bronze, Silver, Gold, or Platinum.
 The plans differ depending on how much you pay versus how much the plan pays.
 Platinum plans have the most coverage but the highest premium.
 Bronze plans offer lower premiums but less overall coverage.

 HIPAA is an acronym for the Health Insurance Portability and Accountability Act.
 It is a federal law that determines standards for handling health information; your rights to confidentiality regarding protected health information; special enrollment in health plans when certain life or work events occur; and availability and renewability of health coverage, among other things.